How to avoid over-generalising in an IELTS essay

 People today eat too much fast food.
 (ALL people today are at McDonalds every week???)

-These are all classic examples of over-generalising.
+These are all classic examples of over-generalising in an IELTS essay.
 The idea behind each of the sentences is good, but the arguments given are too far-reaching.
 So, what can we do to avoid this?
-We can hedge in 4 simple ways:

 1. Add a quantifier to the sentence – e.g. Most women are better at multi-tasking than men.